Solo Travel-6 Updated Tips on How to Avoid Calamity on Travel

 If you plan to take a local tour by balloon, helicopter or small plane, major vendors will have websites that you can cross reference with safety records.
 Aside from the latter, if your search shows the company is in real financial trouble, their pilots and maintenance are going to be suspect.

-One of Egypt’s leading newspapers, El Ahram, carried an article coincidentally on Feb.
-26, 2013, just before the hot-air balloon explosion that day, raising safety concerns.
+One of Egypt’s leading newspapers, El Ahram, just before the hot-air balloon explosion, raising safety concerns.
 It stated that ports and shipping are feeling the brunt of unrest.
 As a result, the public sector infrastructure is unlikely to be routinely inspected, and private corporate minimum safety requirements may fall by the wayside.

 - In deserts or remote places, know how to change a flat tire.
 Take lots of water.